arinramer/graphql-challenge/README.md

 How to use:

-*first time only* Type "npm i" in the console to install the dependencies Type "npm run dev" to start the server
+*First time only*, type "npm i" in the console to install the dependencies
+Type "npm run dev" to start the server
 In your browser, navigate to http://localhost:5000/graphql to access the graphiql interface

 Use the the following queries to access the data you want